CrazyFedde/docs/commands.md

 <a name="safereboot"></a>
 ### Safe Reboot

-Restarts the bot.
-However unlike the [reboot](#reboot) command, using the safe reboot will wait for all voice connections to drop before restarting.
+Restarts the bot similar to the [reboot](#reboot) command.
+However unlike that command, using the safe reboot will wait for all voice connections to drop before restarting.

 #### Usage